codergal6502/EpochEditor/README.md

 ## Description

 Epoch Editor is a cross-platform GUI editor for Chrono Trigger SNES Save RAM files.
 It's also a learning project for CoderGal6502!
+It allows you to edit every character's name and statistics as well as your inventory.

 ### Console Version